sophiepavia/RL-final-project/README.md

 The goal of this project is to compare on-policy and off-policy RL methods in terms of:

-- **Sample Efficiency**: How efficiently each method learns from collected data.
+- **Sample Efficiency**: How efficiently each method learns from collected data. i.e. Learning speed
 - **Stability of Learning**: The consistency of performance during training.
 - **Robustness**: Performance in challenging continuous control tasks.